codeship/screencast-storyboards/blogposts/node-github-nodejistu.md

 You can trigger a build for your application by pushing to your repository.
-Let's add the Codeship status image to the README file.
+Let's add the the Codeship status image to the README file.
 I use markdown syntax to insert the image.

 [![Copy the code for the Codeship status badge to your README file][screenshot-codeship-image]][screenshot-codeship-image]